 Alliance customizes health, wellness, rehabilitation and other programs to ensure that residents have opportunities to live as independently as possible.
 Their expertise, experience, innovative practices and multi-dimensional approach dovetails with United Methodist Communities’ outcomes-driven focus.
 Besides understanding and sharing our mission and operations, most importantly, they share our passion.

 Also a trusted national resource in senior rehabilitation, our second partner, Accelerated Care Plus (ACP), a specialty rehab provider, brings programs built around state-of-the-art Physical Agent Modalities – the same medical devices that have been used for 30 years with professional, collegiate and Olympic athletes to facilitate recovery and improve performance.

 Their series of onsite evidence-based clinical programs allow us to treat a wider range of prevalent conditions than we could previously.
 They focus on achieving the best possible functional gains, improving quality-of-life and extending independence for our residents.
 The programs include pain management, wound healing, joint replacement, CVA stroke recovery, neuromuscular disease, urinary incontinence, contractures, fall prevention, arthritis, COPD, neuromuscular re-education, and more.

-Our third valued partner, COMS Interactive (Clinical Outcomes Management Systems, LLC.), focuses on improving outcomes in long-term care.
+Our third valued partner, COMS Interactive (Clinical Outcomes Management Systems), focuses on improving outcomes in long-term care.
 The COMS executive team epitomizes the perfect intersection of healthcare, long-term care, and technology.
 For example, one of its comprehensive suite of products enhances resident quality-of-life and addresses more than 85% of chronic diseases that lead to re-hospitalization.
 By tracking health, the software can reduce re-hospitalization by 50% and has become the assessment standard for all United Methodist Communities’ skilled nursing residents on Medicare and with multiple and complex health conditions.